robertschmidt54/AdvancedUnixTutorial/README.md

 1) Write a line to print arguments 0, 1 and 2

 ## Running through a list: The for loop:
-There are many times when we want to repeate a set of instructions to many elements in a list.
+There are many times when we want to repeat a set of instructions to many elements in a list.
 Maybe we want to manipulate all the files in a directory, maybe we want to align a list of genes to a reference sequence, or maybe we just want to print out the numbers 1 to 10 in order.
 All of these can be accomplished using a for loop.
 The for loop is outlined in this flowchart:
 ![ForLoop](Images/forLoop.png)
 I think it is best illistrated with an example: